Harsh-dev3221/LinkedIN_MCP/README.md

 ### Data Flow

-1. User authenticates via the frontend using LinkedIn OAuth
+1. User authenticates via the frontend using LinkedIn OAuth/OpenID Connect
 2. Authentication tokens are stored in the MCP server
 3. User can perform actions (create posts, upload images) via the frontend
 4. MCP server processes requests and communicates with LinkedIn API